Explicit error bound for modified numerical iterated integration by means of Sinc methods: Numerical examples

 \section{Numerical examples}

-In this section, numerical examples of Muhammad-Mori's original formula~\cite{muhammad05:_iterat} and modified formula are presented.
-The result of an existing library: r2d2lri~\cite{robinson02:_algor}, which can properly handle boundary singularity in $q(x)$ and $f(x,y)$, is also shown.
+In this section, numerical results of Muhammad-Mori's original formula~\cite{muhammad05:_iterat} and modified formula are presented.
+The results of an existing library: r2d2lri~\cite{robinson02:_algor}, which can properly handle boundary singularity in $q(x)$ and $f(x,y)$, are also shown.
 The computation was done on Mac OS X 10.6, Mac Pro two 2.93~GHz 6-Core Intel Xeon with 32 GB DDR3 ECC SDRAM.
 The computation programs were implemented in C/C++ with double-precision floating-point arithmetic, and compiled by GCC 4.0.1 with no optimization.
 The following three examples were conducted.

 \begin{exam}[{\rm The integrand and boundary function are smooth~\cite[Example~2]{muhammad05:_iterat}}] \end{exam} \begin{exam}[{\rm Derivative singularity exists in the integrand and boundary function~\cite[Example~1]{muhammad05:_iterat}}] \end{exam} \begin{exam}[{\rm The integrand is weakly singular at the origin~\cite[Example~27]{hill99:_d2lri}}] \end{exam}